Medically reviewed by Drugs.com. Last updated on May 9, 2021.

 Uses for Enhertu

-Fam-trastuzumab deruxtecan-nxki injection is used to treat HER2-positive metastatic breast cancer (cancer that has spread) or whose cancer cannot be removed with surgery in patients who have previously received two or more anti-HER2-based regimens in the metastatic setting.
+Fam-trastuzumab deruxtecan-nxki injection is used to treat HER2-positive metastatic (cancer that has spread to other parts of the body) breast cancer or whose cancer cannot be removed with surgery in patients who have previously received two or more anti-HER2-based regimens in the metastatic setting.

 This medicine is to be given only by or under the immediate supervision of your doctor.